glebovitz/haskell-mashup/overview.md

 sites.
 As this is just an example application, it should just use FaceBook and Twitter for the time being.

+The application itself (on the server side) is more an aggregation service, that takes the feed items from a user's Facebook friends and people followed on Twitter and aggregates these into a standard representation that is sent to the client.
+Additionally, the server caches th results from the social network sources to reduce bandwidth.

+The front-end is a simple JavaScript application that queries the server for the feed items and displays them in a grid.
+The client will also paginate the display with an "infinite scroll".

+The application is built on top of the Yesod scaffold, with a view to creating a new scaffolding template that includes insertion points for inserting the definitions outlined in the tutorial.

 ## Haskell Features

 The application is intended to demonstrate a number of Haskell's features,